 First Light Farm's Educational Mission is to offer learning experiences that help people reconnect with the sacredness of the living soil, learn new life skills, and build more resilient communities.

-An Experiential Learning Program for people wanting to learn to grow their own vegetables
+An Experiential Learning Program for people wanting to learn to grow their own vegetables.
+Taking reservations for the 2024 season.

 There's so much to learn if you want to know how to grow your own fruits and vegetables.
 Consider joining this experiential class with First Light Farm's lead farmer, Jeremy Houston to learn how to become more knowledgeable as a gardener or would-be farmer.